Skip to Main Content

 It is not always required by the copyright holder, and not a legal requirement for using public domain materials at all, but it is good etiquette and a wise practice to always credit the creator of the image, music, or other intellectual property that you are reusing.
 In addition, you should always provide a complete citation for where you found the image or other information.
 If you did not create you should credit it and cite it, no exceptions.

-• The Creative Commons Search Page is an excellent first place to look for images because it provides access to sites that have images which are licensed for reuse.
+The Creative Commons Search Page is an excellent first place to look for images because it provides access to sites that have images which are licensed for reuse.
+You can read more about what the Creative Commons does at their About page.

 Enter a search term and select the kind of reuse you would like.
 Then select which site you would like to search.
 Your search parameters are 'auto-entered' into that site's search engine (sites need to be searched separately, and specialize in different sorts of images).